 \section{Conclusion}

-In this paper, we propose a novel model stealing attack targeting multi-exit networks, which extracts both the model function and output strategy.
-We employ BCD to analyze the target model's output strategy and use performance loss and strategy loss to guide the training of the substitute model.
-Furthermore, we designed a novel output strategy search algorithm that can find the optimal output strategy to maximize the consistency between the victim model and the substitute model's outputs.
-Through experiments on multiple mainstream multi-exit networks and benchmark datasets, our method always achieve similar classification performance and computational cost with the victim models, which fully demonstrates the effectiveness of our method.
+In this paper, we propose a novel model stealing attack targeting multi-exit networks, which extracts both the model functionality and output strategy.
+We employ KDE to analyze the target model's output strategy and use performance loss and strategy loss to guide the training of the extracted model.
+Furthermore, we designed a novel output strategy search algorithm that can find the optimal output strategy to maximize the consistency between the victim model and the extracted model's outputs.
+Various experimental results thoroughly demonstrate the effectiveness of our method.